-For many Russian families, accessing high-quality education is a motivator for acquiring second citizenship.
+For many Russian families, accessing high-quality education is a motivator for acquiring dual citizenship.
 With a Dominican citizenship, students have a wider range of options when pursuing higher education both on the island and abroad.
 The island has recently opened a state-of-the-art university entirely dedicated to the veterinary discipline which is listed under the American Veterinary Medical Association.

 Prime Minister Skerrit noted that Dominican citizenship can also empower students to study overseas.
 “Your children could have access as a Dominican citizen to universities across the world, across the world, from China to Canada, the United States, to the United Kingdom to Australia to New Zealand, Morocco,” he said.

 Introduced in 1993, Dominica has been ranked as offering the world’s best route to second citizenship by the Financial Times’ PWM for the last four consecutive years.
 The annual CBI Index scored the programme highly for its minimum investment outlay, due diligence, ease of processing and certainty of product.
-With nearly three decades of experience within the investment migration realm, Dominica’s programme has stood the test of time, evolving with the needs of the market and providing an attractive route to second citizenship.
+With nearly three decades of experience within the investment migration realm, Dominica’s programme has stood the test of time, evolving with the needs of the market and providing an attractive route to dual citizenship.

 “With Dominican citizenship, you are able to access major business hubs globally.
 The opportunity of educating children in foreign institutions, in world-class places, is important.
 With a strong constitution that Dominica has, it respects its citizens, and it respects the rule of law, and I think in today’s times, particularly in 2021, this is important,” Micha Emmett noted.